CKchaos/scn2pointcloud_tool/ReadMe.md

     |--metadata
 ```

-**Note**:SUNCGtoolbox's organization is almost same as [SUNCGtoolbox](https://github.com/shurans/SUNCGtoolbox).
-A number of  class files are modified for the aim of conversion algorithm.
+**Note**: SUNCGtoolbox's organization is almost same as [SUNCGtoolbox](https://github.com/shurans/SUNCGtoolbox).
+A number of  class files are modified to achieve the aim of conversion algorithm.

 ### How to Use